 The National Credit Union Administration (NCUA) is the federal agency that charters and supervises federal credit unions and insures savings in federal and most state-chartered credit unions across the country through the National Credit Union Share Insurance Fund (NCUSIF), a federal fund backed by the full faith and credit of the United States government.

-For more information, visit the NCUA on the web.
+For more information, visit NCUA.GOV.

 Termination of Temporary NCUA Insurance Coverage for Transaction Accounts

 Effective January 1, 2013, the NCUA ceased its temporary program of unlimited insurance for all funds in “noninterest-bearing transaction accounts.”
 All of your savings at Gesa Credit Union continues to be federally insured by the NCUA to at least $250,000 and is backed by the full faith and credit of the United States Government.

 We are redirecting you to an external website

 You are being redirected to a site that is not operated by Gesa Credit Union.
 Gesa is not responsible for the content of the site, nor does Gesa represent the site or the Gesa member if the member decides to act upon or enter into a transaction with the site.

 Privacy and security policies of the site may differ from those of Gesa Credit Union.

 People helping people.

 Gesa credit union is committed to making a positive impact in the communities we serve.